-Summer salary should be calculated at a rate of one-ninth of your annual salary per month of summer salary (and prorated for fractions of a month devoted to summer research).
-The National Science Foundation sets a maximum for summer salary at two-ninths of annual salary.
+When supplemental summer salary is allowed by the funding agency (e.g., NSF), it should be calculated at a rate of one-ninth of your annual salary per month of summer salary (and prorated for fractions of a month devoted to summer research).
+NSF sets a maximum of two-ninths of annual salary for summer salary.

-Generally speaking, you should project an estimated 4.0 percent annual increase when calculating summer salary.
-This is not a commitment on the part of the college to increase salaries at this level, and indeed salary from grants cannot exceed the actual salary level established by the College.
+Generally speaking, you should project an estimated 4.0% annual increase when calculating summer salary.
+This is not a commitment on the part of the College to increase salaries at this level, and indeed salary from grants cannot exceed the actual salary level established by the College.

 Student Research Stipend

 The student summer research stipend varies slightly depending on the student’s class year (senior, junior, etc.).
-The maximum amount is $5,000 for a senior.
+The current maximum for 10 weeks participation is $5,000 for a senior or new graduate.
 In your grant proposal, request the maximum amount for each student: $5,000.

-This assumes full participation in the 10-week summer research program.
-Pro-rate the amount for student researchers who will work less than 10 weeks – for example, $4,000 for eight weeks’ work (@ $500 a week).
+This assumes participation for the full 10 weeks.
+If you know in advance that a student will work less than 10 weeks, pro-rate the budget request – for example, $4,000 for 8 weeks (@ $500 a week).

 Indirect Cost Recovery (called “Facilities and Administration” by NSF)